-The Company implements policies and procedures to ensure that the individuals responsible for the running of the Company meet all fitness and probity requirements.
-These matters are governed by a Fitness and Probity Standard and Fitness and Probity Procedural Standards which are supplementary documents to the Board approved Compliance Function Policy.
+The Company implements policies and procedures to ensure that the individuals responsible for the running of the Company meet all fitness and probity requirements and comply with the certification regime.
+These matters are governed by a fitness and probity standard and procedures which are supplementary documents to the Board approved Compliance Function Policy.

-Before appointment and on a recurring annual basis, an assessment is carried out to determine that directors and senior management meet the specific requirements for their role.
-These assessments align to the CBI's Guidance on Fitness and Probity Standards 2018.
+Before appointment and on a recurring annual basis, an assessment is carried out to determine that directors and senior management meet the specific requirements for their role in order to certify that the individual complies with fitness and probity standards.
+These assessments align to the CBI's Guidance on Fitness and Probity Standards 2024 and Guidance on the Individual Accountability Framework 2024.
 Certain individuals holding roles of significant influence are required to have received prior approval from the CBI before they can perform their role.

-An individual's fitness to perform their role refers to their competence and capability including skills, knowledge and expertise applicable.
-Assessments of fitness are tailored to the individual's particular role, including the individual's knowledge and understanding of:
+An individual's fitness to perform their role refers to their competence and capability including skills, knowledge, and expertise applicable.
+Assessments of fitness are tailored to the individual's particular role, including the individual's knowledge, and understanding of:

-- the markets in which they operate;

-- business strategy and business model;
+- the markets in which they operate; - business strategy and business model;

 - system of governance;

 - financial and, where relevant, actuarial analysis; and

 - regulatory framework and requirements.